Book this foodie pop up!

-It’s about a posh as a festival gets – first class music, food, fizz and black tie.
-Plus Reading’s top notch London Street Brasserie is popping up for the first time ever.
+Henley Festival's about a posh as it gets – and Reading’s fab London Street Brasserie is popping up.

 Bring out the bunting and wriggle into your super-hot going-out frock.
 Henley Festival is just around the corner and it’s like no other festival you will attend this summer.
 Put the wellies away, you won’t be needing them, and the Daisy Dukes can stay buried in the back of the wardrobe (huge sigh of relief for everyone).
 Henley is strictly black tie – that’s how they roll in these parts.